HammazAhmed2105/DDOS-Attack-Report/README.md

 ## Incident Occurrence:

 The SYN Flood Attack exploited the TCP protocol by inundating our network with a high volume of SYN packets.
 These packets initiated the 3-way handshake but were not followed by the expected ACK responses, resulting in incomplete handshakes.
 The attacker aimed to exhaust our network resources, causing disruptions and potentially leading to a denial of service.
+## What Happened During the Incident:

+**Identification Through Packet Analysis:**
+Abnormalities in TCP streams were observed in the pcap file.
+Filters targeting SYN packets and incomplete handshakes revealed a significant increase in traffic, signaling a potential attack.
+Unusually low time intervals between packets indicated a large number of requests in a short timeframe.
+TCP spurious transmissions and dup ACKs highlighted network congestion, likely induced by the SYN Flood Attack.
+1. **Abnormalities in TCP Streams:**
+   A comprehensive analysis of the pcap file revealed abnormalities in TCP streams, particularly an influx of SYN packets.
+Filters targeting SYN packets and incomplete handshakes highlighted a significant increase in traffic, indicating a potential attack.

+2. **Sudden Increase in CPU Consumption:**
+   There was a sudden peak during the attack, and a lot of resources were utilized.
+This was probably done to overload the CPU.